-The AMLACOIMeSecretaeys:balthe AMLACOM shall be appointed annually by the Board of Directors.
+The AMLACOMeSecretaeys:balthe AMLACOM shall be appointed annually by the Board of Directors.

-- Send(3)g@aalcdanleadstethsree (3) banking days before the meeting. - Send Minutes of the Meeting not later than ten (10) banking days from the date of the meeting for a maximum tenure of nine years.
-Any extension beyond r - Maintencomonitien fand than justifications कड़ pronsided by prolings hall be articulated in the min
+- Send 3)ge and antematents ree (3) banking days before the meeting. - Send Minutes of the Meeting not later than ten (10) banking days from the dateEarcthereetinghall serve for a maximum tenure of nine years.
+Any extension beyond r